 1. What is a Software Bug?

-- The error is the difference between the proposed plan and the intended results.
+- The error is the difference between the proposed plan and intended results.

 - Errors can occur as a result of missing or inaccurate requirements, as well as issues with human data entry.

-In the software development industry, there are different types of software bugs and developers should know about all of them to know how to eliminate them.
-As we know, bugs depend on various factors
+In the software development industry there are different types of software bugs which should be understood to know how to eliminate them.
+As we know, bugs depend on various factors.

 2. Different Types of Software Bugs

 Shahed Chowdhuri Sr. Technical PM at Microsoft discussed different types of software here in this tweet.